caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 ![image7](/images/posts/azure-devops/part2/part2-image7.png)

-The changes can then be commited to the local repo by entering a commit message and clicking the **commit** icon.
+The changes can then be commited to the local repo by entering a commit message and clicking the `commit icon`.
 (Shortcut: `CTRL + Enter`)

 ![image8](/images/posts/azure-devops/part2/part2-image8.png)

-The status icon in the bottom toolbar now changes to show we have one outgoing change.
+The `status icon` in the bottom toolbar now changes to show we have one outgoing change.

 ![image9](/images/posts/azure-devops/part2/part2-image9.png)